TyberiusPrime/anysnake2/README.md

 name (minus some build-in-exclusions), like the `shell` command defined above.
 `nix shell "github:TyberiusPrime/anysnake2" -c anysnake2 shell`, will execute a fish shell inside your container.

-# Installation

-...

 # Using R

-(Note: r_ecosystem_track is not ready yet, and not integrated into anysnake2 as of 2021-19-10, but this is how it's going to work).

 Including R and R packages using [r_ecosystem_track](https://github.com/TyberiusPrime/r_ecosystem_track) is even